devenes/elastic-beanstalk-app/README.md

   run: terraform destroy
 ```

-# Store your Terraform state in S3
+# Store your Terraform state in S3 Bucket

 You need store your Terraform state in S3 bucket that you created previously.
 S3 bucket details are defined in the `backend.tfvars` file under the `prod` directory.
 You can change the bucket name and region by editing the `backend.tfvars` file.